This story was updated on May 9 to indicated that the bill passed both the House and the Senate.

 Correction: This story previously stated that some states offer free lunch to all students.
 It was corrected on Feb.
 2 to say some states offer free lunch to all students that qualify for reduced-price lunches.

-Disclosure: LiveWell Colorado is an underwriter of The Colorado Independent’s coverage of health equity issues.
-In accordance with the Independent’s editorial independence policy, underwriters have no control over story selection or content.
+The Colorado Independent’s coverage of health equity issues is underwritten by LiveWell Colorado, a member of the Blueprint to End Hunger steering committee.
+In accordance with The Independent’s editorial independence policy, underwriters have no control over story selection or content.